5 Free College Admission Resources Every High Schooler Needs

 There are tons of private and public scholarships waiting for applicants to consider, but it can be hard to sift through all the Internet noise and find exactly what you’re looking for.
 This is where CollegeData’s Scholarship Finder comes in.
 It can make finding scholarships easier and more convenient than having to search multiple sites.

-And, just in case you’re wondering if using Scholarship Finder is worth it, let’s put it in perspective: you can use the tool to search for over 595,000 available scholarships, totaling about $4.5 billion in award money.
+And, just in case you’re wondering if using Scholarship Finder is worth it, let’s put it in perspective: you can use the tool to search for over 800,000 awards totaling over $5 billion offered by private organizations, foundations, corporations, and individuals.
 So, yes, using this free tool to help cut down on college tuition costs would likely be a good use of your time.

 2. College Chances